Aggravated Assault and Aggravated Battery Criminal Defense Attorney

 Serving Clearwater, St. Petersburg, Tampa Bay and the State of Florida

-What is the difference between an assault and a battery?
-Why was I charged with an Aggravated Battery, what does Aggravated Battery or Aggravated Assault mean?
+People often as us what is the difference between an assault and a battery, or what is an aggravated assault or an aggravated battery and what is the penalty?
+Or, why was I charged with an Aggravated Battery instead of a simple battery, what does Aggravated Battery or Aggravated Assault mean?

 What am I facing?
 I am not guilty, what do I do now?

-These are all questions we are asked when someone has been charged with a violent crime in Pinellas County or in the Tampa Bay Area.
+These are all questions we are asked when someone has been charged with a violent crime by the State Attorney’s Office in Pinellas County or in the Tampa Bay Area.

-Let’s see if we can answer some of your questions.
-But, feel free to call or email us to talk about your specific charge or accusation because every case is different and every person is different.
+We will try to answer some of your questions.
+But, please call or email us to talk about your specific charge or accusation because every case and the facts or reason behind it are different and every person is different.
+LET US BE YOUR ATTORNEY.

-The difference between an assault and battery is that an assault generally does not involve any contact but involves a threat by either word or act.
+Basicly, the difference between an assault and battery is that an assault generally does not involve any contact but involves a threat by either word or act to ‘do violence’, without the use of a weapon.
 An assault is an unlawful threat do violence to another person while having the ability to do so, and creating a well-founded fear in the other person that violence is about to take place.
-Those are legal terms for someone saying that you threatened them and they told the police that they believed that you were going to act on the threat.
+Those are legal terms for someone saying that you threatened them.
+It is a second degree misdemeanor and carries up to 60 days in the county jail.
+The most common defense to assault is that I did not do it or I was not close enough to carry out the threat or I did not mean it.

-An ‘aggravated’ assault is a threat with a deadly weapon or with a motor vehicle.
-This is often where you have been accused of pointing a gun at someone or threatening someone with a knife.
+An ‘aggravated’ assault is a third degree felony and carries up to five years in state prison.
+An aggravated assault can be a threat by word or act to do violence to someone with a deadly weapon or with a motor vehicle.
+This is often when someone is accused of of pointing a gun at someone or threatening someone with a knife, but it can also be driving a car towards someone or throwing an object at them.

-A deadly weapon can be a gun, a knife, or virtually anything which could cause serious injury.
-Often times an issue in aggravated assault an a defense to aggravated Assault is the so-called “weapon” and whether it is a deadly weapon or not.
+A deadly weapon by law, can be a gun, a knife, or virtually anything which could cause serious bodily injury.
+Often times an issue in aggravated assault and a defense to aggravated Assault is the so-called “weapon” and whether it is a deadly weapon or not.
+If that is an issue in your case let us know, we can talk about successes we have had of a similar nature or caselaw about what may or may not qualify as a deadly weapon.
 Another issue and potential defense to the charge of Aggravated Assault which should be explored is whether the person had the apparent ability to carry out the threat.
 Were they too far away to do anything or were they not serious?

 What if the victim drops the charge?
 I know I don’t need an attorney for that!
 Wrong!

 The ‘victim’ in Florida is not the one who controls prosecution, the state attorney can, and very often does, file charges even when an alleged victim wishes not to prosecute.
+The state of Florida is actually the legal victim in any criminal accusation and has the final say so over filing or not.
 You should always contact an experienced Pinellas County criminal and aggravated battery defense attorney and aggravated assault defense attorney for a consultation.
 Please review Larry Sandefer’s qualifications and extensive experience here.
 Then, call and talk on the phone or come in.
 There is no charge and all consultations are confidential.
+You owe it to yourself and your future.

 Larry Sandefer – Clearwater Aggravated Battery Defense Attorney